William James Neatby: Burmantofts Potteries

 In 1903 The Studio writes: "No sooner had he left school than Mr Neatby, at that time only a boy of 15 years, was articled to an architect in a northern provincial town.
 There he remained, as pupil and afterwards as clerk of the works, altogether six years."
 Aged 21 and newly married Neatby decided to change his career's direction.
 He was employed by Burmantofts Pottery at Leeds as a designer.
 It appears he started working at Burmantofts around spring 1884 and his initials "W.J.N" appear on illustration titled "A few Pilaster Panels in Burmantofts Faience by Wilcock and Co.
-Burmantofs".
-While working for Burmantofs, he was the companies leading artist in catalogue design for the company, in the period from 1884 to 1890.
+Burmantofts".
+While working for Burmantofts, he was the company's leading artist in catalogue design for the company, in the period from 1884 to 1890.

-Neatby's years at Burmantofts Potteries were very productive and he gained a lot of experience, particularly when it comes to architectural ceramics, field in which he will excel at.
+Neatby's years at Burmantofts Pottery were very productive and he gained a lot of experience, particularly when it comes to architectural ceramics, a field in which he excelled.
 Architect Ernest Runtz praised him: "As an architect one had only to indicate the general idea of a decorative feature, whether in modelling or in mural decorative work, and Neatby caught the spirit of the undertaking..."